txoof/calendar_csv/README.md

 ### Creating a CSV file

-To create a JSON file, use the sample [CSV template](./sample.csv) provided.
+To create a CSV file, use the sample [CSV template](./sample.csv) provided.

 See the [HS Sample](./hs_sample.csv) for a 8-Block rotation over 8 days with an alternate shortened schedule.
 The [ES Sample](./es_sample.csv) shows a 6 day rotation with no alternate wednesday schedule.